 If a company has only one class of shares, it is only necessary to consider whether the shares of that class meet the relevant trading requirements.
-If the company has more than one class of shares, it is necessary as an initial matter to determine which class or classes constitute the "principal class of shares."
-The term "principal class of shares" is defined in subparagraph (a) of paragraph

-8 to mean the ordinary or common shares of the company representing the majority of the aggregate voting power and value of the company.
+If the company has more than one class of shares, it is necessary as an initial matter to determine which class or classes constitute the "principal class of shares".
+The term "principal class of shares" is defined in subparagraph 8(a) to mean the ordinary or common shares of the company representing the majority of the aggregate voting power and value of the company.
 If the company does not have a class of ordinary or common shares representing the majority of the aggregate voting power and value of the company, then the "principal class of shares" is that class or any combination of classes of shares that represents, in the aggregate, a majority of the voting power and value of the company.
-Subparagraph (c) of paragraph 8 defines the term "shares" to include depository receipts for shares.
-Although in a particular case involving a company with several classes of shares it is conceivable that more than one group of classes could be identified that account for more than 50 percent of the shares, it is only necessary for one such group to satisfy the requirements of this subparagraph in order for the company to be entitled to benefits.
+Although in a particular case involving a company with several classes of shares it is conceivable that more than one group of classes could be identified that account for more than 50% of the shares, it is only necessary for one such group to satisfy the requirements of this subparagraph in order for the company to be entitled to benefits.
 Benefits would not be denied to the company even if a second, non-qualifying, group of shares with more than half of the company's voting power and value could be identified.